 3. What is meant by "optimised for mechanical pianos"?

 The internet offers a lot of free MIDI music (including scans of piano rolls) that is often best suited for a MIDI sound generator or computer.
-Playing this music on a Disklavier or PianoDisc can mean excessive volume, lost notes, poor repetition, missed phrasing and bad pedalling.
-The PA erolls were developed from the outset for use on a mechanical piano.
+Our MIDI files of piano rolls were developed from the outset for use on a mechanical piano.
 Each file was monitored during recording on a mechanical piano and the volume range is set to suit a typical Disklavier or PianoDisc.
-They sound fine when played “electronically”, but are at their best on a real piano.
+They sound fine when played "electronically", but are at their best on a real piano.
 See downloads page for sample files to try on your piano.

 4. Piano rolls!
 Surely this is old fashioned music?